onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Those who consume far more resources than they require destroy the life chances of those whose survival depends upon consuming more." - [George Monbiot](https://www.azquotes.com/quote/841038)

+> "We have more than enough to take care of everybody on earth at this time.
+If we have a shortage of anything, it's very easy for science to make a substitute material.
+There's no shortage of anything except brains in Washington." - [Jacque Fresco](https://www.azquotes.com/quote/728486)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Values & virtues
 ██████████████████████████████████████████████████████████████████